Please CLICK on

 queen several workers may, under the stimulus of diet, take her place.

-complexity, which a social existence involves, association with other
+to the environmental complexity, which a social existence involves,

-organisms complicates the lives of ants.
-Some have adopted an agricultural
+association with other organisms complicates the lives of ants.
+Some have

-different nature that range from the symbiotic to the parasitic.
-Finally
+associations of a different nature that range from the symbiotic to the

 as slaves in the colony which has adopted them (Borradaile & Potts, 1958).